thalitha/django-ecommerce/README.md

 * **User authentication** - Register, Login, Logout - The application contains an Authentication app.
 This allows the user to login, logout, register with the site.

--Register - user can register by providing username and password in register form.
+***Register*** - user can register by providing username and password in register form.
 Password needs to be confirmed in extra field.
 The password can’t be too similar to their other personal information, it must contain at least 8 characters, it can’t be a commonly used password and it can’t be entirely numeric; otherwise the website won't allow the user to register.
 After successful registering user is redirected to the home page which will have the message: "Hi (user name created), Welcome to Older Currency!"

--Log in, Log out - user can register by providing username and password in register form.
+***Log in, Log out*** - user can register by providing username and password in register form.
 After successful registering user is redirected to the home page.

 * **User Profile - My Orders** After logging the user will be able to se the button "My orders" on the top and by clicking on it will access their orders.